Annotation Configuration

 In this example, we use the @TableField(condition = "%s > #{%s}")

-When the findUserAgeOver18
+When you execute the findUserAgeOver18

 SELECT * FROM sys_user WHERE age > 18;

-property to customize how fields behave in queries, making queries more flexible and tailored to specific needs while avoiding the tediousness of manually writing SQL fragments.
+This approach allows the condition property to customize how fields behave during queries, making queries more flexible and tailored to specific requirements while avoiding the tedious task of manually writing SQL fragments.

 update